- What Are Bank Account Bonuses, How Do They Work, And Why Should You Do Them?

 Some banks that offer bank account bonuses also charge monthly fees that can be waived by meeting certain requirements.
 You’ll often be able to meet these requirements just by meeting the requirements needed to earn the bonus.

-The typical requirements that you’ll need to meet in order to waive the monthly fees include doing direct deposits, maintaining some minimum balance, or hitting a certain number of debit card transactions each month.
+The typical requirements that you’ll need to meet to waive the monthly fees include doing direct deposits, maintaining some minimum balance, or hitting a certain number of debit card transactions each month.
 For the most part, the only time you’ll really need to worry about monthly fees is if it’s a bank account that requires you to keep it open for a certain period of time or if it’s a bank account that charges an early termination fee, which essentially means you’ll need to keep the bank account open for at least that long.

 The requirements to meet these fees are usually not difficult to meet so long as you have a decent amount of cash earmarked for bank account bonuses.
 For example:

-- If the bank requires a certain amount of direct deposit in order to waive the monthly fee, simply use a bank account that codes as a direct deposit, then move the money back and forth each month.
+- If the bank requires a certain amount of direct deposit to waive the monthly fee, simply use a bank account that codes as a direct deposit, then move the money back and forth each month.
 For example, if the bank requires a monthly $500 direct deposit to waive the monthly fee, I simply schedule a $500 ACH push from whatever outside bank I’m using, then schedule a $500 ACH pull back into the same account.

 - If the bank requires a certain number of debit card transactions, I simply do these debit card transactions by sending money to my spouse via Venmo or Square Cash.
 Or I buy small denominations of Amazon gift cards.